f0ns1/DistroLinuxF0ns1/README.md

 ## DistroLinuxF0ns1
 Under construction

-## How to mount, a new FileSystem on Virtual machine:
+## How to mount new FileSystem on Virtual machine:
  logic architecture